akash-network/cosmos-omnibus/_examples/validator-and-public-sentries/README.md

 # Validator and Public Sentries

-This example shows 2 sentry nodes [statesynced](../statesync) from other controlled nodes, with a single private validator node which only connects to the sentries.
+This example shows 2 sentry nodes [statesynced from other nodes](../statesync), with a single private validator node which only connects to the sentries.

 You should know your sentry and validator node IDs beforehand, which involves controlling a `node_key.json` for each.